 - Gain a comprehensive understanding of both the clear and the not-so-obvious ways in which duct leakage impacts overall energy usage.

 - Learn about current available duct sealing methods, including the pros and cons of each and a detailed review of the latest breakthroughs in duct sealing technology.

-- Discover how engineers at Alexandra Hospital implemented a new approach to duct sealing and solved a previously “unsolvable” HVAC issue while realizing significant energy savings.
+- Discover how engineers at Alexandra Hospital implemented a new approach to duct sealing and solved a previously “unsolvable” HVAC issue while realizing nearly $60,000 in annual energy savings.

 - Learn about other medical facilities, as well as hotels, office buildings, universities and other commercial buildings that have quickly realized significant energy savings through effective duct sealing.

 Business Development/Sales Manager

 Energy efficiency consultant and implementation expert, Robert has worked with many engineering firms over the years to assist with practical solutions for the implementation of mechanical systems and improvements within the commercial and industrial sector.
 Robert has a license in refrigeration and natural gas, and he has worked within the mechanical field for more than 18 years.
 He managed a division of Southwest Energy specializing in energy efficiency consultation and project design/implementation and has experience running crews and organizing large scale projects within the commercial sector.
 He is also the co-founder of Nerva Energy Group Inc, which specializes in large custom energy efficiency projects.
 Robert possesses a deep understanding of all building technologies, including electrical, pipefitting, HVAC/R and automation.